phpflo/PhpFloBundle/README.md

         ];
     // ...
 ```
-After adding the bundle, you have a new factory service **phpflo** which uses a registry of all your accordingly tagged services.
+After adding the bundle, you have a new factory service **phpflo.network** which uses a registry of all your accordingly tagged services.
+Another possibility is to use **phpflo.network_di** service.
+The difference between these services is: network uses a registry and components are registered **only once** and collected during compile time.
+This is useful when using the network within on request cycle and build it only once.
+If you are working e.g. with a long running process, you should us the network_di where every component will be fetched as a fresh object from DIC for every network build.
 You can add components using following steps:

 **Component class**